Skip to content

 Assembly runs the full SCA programme from their Brixton headquarters: Barista Skills, Sensory Skills, and Brewing, each from Foundation through to Professional.
 The courses are delivered by Raquel, an authorised SCA Trainer with over a decade in hospitality and coffee training.

-What sets Assembly apart from other SCA providers is the combination of a working specialty roastery with a structured certification programme.
+What sets Assembly apart from other SCA roasters is the combination of a working specialty roastery with a structured certification programme.
 You are not learning in a generic training room.
 You are learning where the coffee is roasted, tasted, and quality-controlled.
 For anyone serious about SCA certification in London, Assembly should be the first call.

 Best for: Career baristas and coffee professionals pursuing SCA certification in London.